emtee40/SurvivalManual-wiki/Apps.md

 I recommend [gobandroid](https://github.com/ligi/gobandroid) [full disclosure: I made this app] to play the ancient game of Go, which has simple rules but is still immensely deep.

 [Sokoban](https://github.com/mobilepearls/com.mobilepearls.sokoban) is an ancient Japanese puzzle game in which you push jewels into target zones through different maps.
 Be careful that you don't corner yourself or the jewels!
 The game provides 354 levels, sorted by difficulty, and may provide mental stimulation for years.

+**Make sure that the games work offline.
+Also, be careful not to run out of battery when you really need it.**

 ### Light